klaytn/kips/KIPs/kip-81.md

 ### Smart Contracts Overview

 The Klaytn on-chain governance voting will be conducted on smart contracts.
 Several contracts and accounts interact together in the process.
-Below diagram shows the relationship between contracts and acounts.
+Below diagram shows the relationship between contracts and accounts.

 - Contracts
   - **AddressBook**: An existing contract that stores the list of GC nodes, their staking contracts, and their reward recipient addresses.